What is Purpose-Washing?

 Consumers vs. Marketers - The Purpose Divide

-A report just released by Razorfish and Vice Media show similar findings, stating there is also a broad disconnect between what marketers and consumers perceive as delivering to their purpose.
+A report released by Razorfish and Vice Media show similar findings, stating there's also a broad disconnect between what marketers and consumers perceive as delivering to their purpose.

 In fact, only 43% of consumers truly believe brands are authentically living their stated purpose - in comparison to a whopping 83% of marketers.